-Pat Levitt writes that tolerable stress “Could affect brain architecture, but generally it occurs for briefer periods that allow the brain to recover and reverse any potentially harmful effects.”
-The events that cause tolerable stress are seen to be intense but short-lived, so stress hormone levels will rise, but as long as issues are overcome and not prolonged, the stress will not become toxic and the child can heal and continue with their healthy development.
+Pat Levitt writes that tolerable stress “could affect brain architecture, but generally it occurs for briefer periods that allow the brain to recover and reverse any potentially harmful effects.”
+The events that cause tolerable stress are seen to be intense but short-lived.
+Stress hormone levels will rise, but as long as issues are overcome and not prolonged, the stress will not become toxic.
+This means the child can heal and continue with their healthy development.

 Toxic “abnormal’ stress can have long-term, detrimental effects

-Toxic stress is the type that parents should be concerned about as it can have detrimental, long-term, psychological effects on a child’s development, behaviour and wellbeing.
+Toxic stress is the type that parents should be concerned about.
+It can have detrimental, long-term, psychological effects on a child’s development, behaviour and wellbeing.
 It comes from strong, frequent or long lasting events such as abuse, neglect, substance abuse by a caregiver, etc.

 Toxic stress can:

-- Disrupt a baby’s brain architecture, affecting fear, anxiety, impulsive responses, reasoning, planning and behaviour
+- Disrupt a baby’s brain architecture.
+This can affect fear, anxiety, impulsive responses, reasoning, planning and behaviour.

 - Impact pregnancies, resulting in low birth weights and preterm births.

-It is important that children do not experience toxic stress, as the effects can’t be erased, but there are helpful treatments available such as therapy, social and educational enrichment and relaxation techniques.
+The effects of toxic stress can't be erased.
+There are helpful treatments available such as therapy, social and educational enrichment and relaxation techniques.

-By noticing when and why you or your child are stressed, you can take steps to deal with it
+By noticing when and why you or your child is stressed, you can take steps to deal with it

 It’s important that positive stress does not become too intense, and that tolerable stress is managed so that neither of these become toxic stress.
 This can be done by looking out for signs of stress and catching it before it develops.